-AVLs required for criminal matters (i.e. involving an inmate in a NSW correctional facility) will be managed through the Court and no charges will apply.
+Video Links in criminal proceedings (i.e. involving an inmate in a NSW correctional facility) will be managed through the Court and no charges will apply.

-The Court requires the parties wishing to conduct a video conference in a civil case to contact a dedicated external video conferencing provider to facilitate the call.
-This will hopefully reduce delays and interruption for the proceedings as a result of technical and/or other difficulties.
+The Court requests parties approved to conduct a Video Link in a civil case to contact a dedicated external video conferencing provider to facilitate the video link and make other administrative arrangements as required.
+As the court does not provide a technical onsite support function, this will help to reduce delays and interruptions in proceedings as a result of technical and/or other difficulties.

-The external video conferencing provider can also assist parties with arrangements at the remote location (e.g. organising a video suite) and can also provide technical support to deliver the AVL on the day.
+An external video conferencing provider can also potentially assist parties with arrangements at the remote location (e.g. organising a video suite) and can also provide technical support to deliver the Video Link on the day.

 A list of Australian providers is

-(Please note that the Court does not endorse the use of peer-to-peer desktop AVL proprietr software (e.g. Skype, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
+(Please note that the Court does not endorse the use of peer-to-peer desktop video link proprietry software (e.g. Skype, Jabber) on client devices as there is no guaranteed internet or bandwidth connectivity.
 In addition, these computer to computer connections do not provide a full range of camera views in a courtroom setting).

 Parties to complete an

-Application for Telephone/Video Link form that will be returnable before a judge of the court who will decide whether to issue an
+Application for Telephone/Video Link form that will be returnable in chambers before a judge of the court who will decide whether to issue an

 Order Approving Telephone/Video Link.

-If an order is obtained from a judge, the party or organisation requesting the Video Conference link is required to complete a
+If an order is obtained from a judge, the party or organisation requesting the Video Link is required to complete a

 Video Conference Booking Form and pay a (non-refundable)

-The order approving the video link must be annexed to the completed Video Conference Booking Form and filed in the registry (together with the booking fee) prior to the conference taking place.
-Parties will be invoiced for additional call charges following the completion of the conference.
+The order approving the Video Link must be annexed to the completed Video Conference Booking Form and filed in the registry (together with the booking fee) prior to the conference taking place.

-It is the responsibility of the party requesting the video conference (or their agents) to coordinate the booking of witness and AVL facilities at the remote location.
+It is the responsibility of the party requesting the Video Link (or their agents) to coordinate the booking of witness and facilities at the remote location.

-The person appearing via the video conference is also to be informed by his/her legal representatives before the live transmission commences of the names of the judicial officer and counsel involved.
+The person appearing via the Video Link is also to be informed by his/her legal representatives before the live transmission commences of the names of the judicial officer and counsel involved.